10 Awesome Benefits of Gardening

 1. Reduces Your Dependence on Grocery Stores

-The coronavirus pandemic made a lot of people realize just how much they rely on a grocery store.
-Sadly, this won’t be the last time a virus sweeps across our planet and forces us avoid being in public for awhile.
+Recent events have made a lot of people realize just how much they rely on a grocery store.
+Sadly, this won’t be the last time natural catastrophes sweep across our planet and either force us to avoid being in public for awhile or cut off our access to grocery stores.

 Now imagine if you had a garden that was producing fresh food?
 Even better, imagine if your garden produced so much food you could start to freeze or can it?
 You wouldn’t have to worry about not being able to go to the grocery store for a few weeks.